mo7amed3la2/simulate-ecommerce-microservice/README.md

 ## About Code
-An Implementation of microservices using Node.js for backend services and MongoDB for database and RabbitMQ as message broker.
+An Implementation of microservices using Node.js for backend services, MongoDB for database and RabbitMQ as a message broker.

 ### Services:
   1. Auth Service